mtplr/blacomcalc/README.md

 It may be useful to first convert a .xyz file in a .mol file using eg. Avogadro or [OpenBabel](http://openbabel.org/wiki/Main_Page) first, and then run the script.

-This way it is possible to extract useful information to build the `atoms_list` file, since it contains the couple of atoms for each bond and it specifies what kind of bond (bond order) it is involved (1 = single, 2 = double, 3 = triple, 4 = aromacity).
+This way it is possible to extract useful information to build the `input_file` file, since it contains the couple of atoms for each bond and it specifies what kind of bond (bond order) it is involved (1 = single, 2 = double, 3 = triple, 4 = aromacity).